derickmoncado/dmoncado/README.md

 # Hi, I'm Derick 👋

-I'm a front-end developer from Northern California who is passionate about building clean, usable, and accessible websites and web applications.
+I'm a front-end developer from California who is passionate about building clean, usable, and accessible websites and web applications.
 I come from a background in Design but have slowly migrated to the world of code over the past 6 years.
-Some technologies I am currently focusing on include Angular, React, and TypeScript.
-I'm **very** new to programming, but think I'm starting to get the hang of this stuff </>
+Some technologies I am currently focusing on include Angular, TypeScript and a little bit of React.
+I'm no Mark Zuckerberk, but with a strong cup of coffee and an awesome playlist, I can build some pretty cool stuff </>

 ### Find me on the web 🌎: